hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Incidents triggered by the Cloudlock policy engine when a policy detection criteria result in a match in an object (document, field, folder, post, or file)
   - App Firewall mitigating security concerns from an application aspects: <span style="color: #bb6600;">discover and control cloud apps</span> connected to a company’s corporate environment
   - tool to protect sensitive data throughout the fullenvironment: <span style="color: #bb6600;">Cloudluck</span>
+  - API-based solution to secure users, data, and applications in the cloud and operate as a cloud-native CASB: <span style="color: #bb6600;">Cloudlock</span>

 - Cloud Web Security (CWS)